Twenty Six Weeks With Riggs #GDApupRiggs

 Check out my Puppy Raising Facebook page: Proudly Puppy Raising

-Posted on September 22, 2017, in behavioural conditioning, GDApupRiggs, puppies, puppy raising, puppy walking, SA Guide-dogs, training.
+Posted on September 22, 2017, in behavioural conditioning, GDApupRiggs, puppies, Puppy Raising, SA Guide-dogs, training.
 Bookmark the permalink.
 Comments Off on Twenty Six Weeks With Riggs #GDApupRiggs.